 Prior to any such financing, we may use facilities to finance the acquisition of securities until a sufficient quantity of investments had been accumulated, at which time we would refinance these facilities through a securitization, such as a CMBS, or issuance of CLOs, or the private placement of loan participations or other financing.
 If we were to employ this strategy, we would be subject to the risk that we would not be able to acquire, during the period that our short-term facilities are available, a sufficient amount of eligible investments to maximize the efficiency of a CMBS, CLO or private placement issuance.
-Moreover, conditions in the capital markets, including volatility and disruption in the capital and credit markets, may not permit a non-recourse securitization at any particular time or may make the issuance of any such securitization less attractive to us even when we do have sufficient eligible assets.
-We may also suffer losses if the value of the loans we acquire declines prior to securitization.
+Moreover, conditions in the capital markets, including volatility and disruption in the capital and credit markets, may not permit a non-recourse securitization at any particular time or may make the issuance of any such securitization.
 Declines in the value of a commercial real estate loan can be due to, among other things, changes in interest rates and changes in the credit quality of the loan.
 In addition, we may suffer a loss due to the incurrence of transaction costs related to executing these transactions.
-To the extent that we incur a loss executing or participating in securitizations for the reasons described above or for other reasons, it could materially and adversely impact our business and financial condition.
+To the extent that we incur a loss executing or participating in securitizations for the reasons described above, or for other reasons, it could materially and adversely impact our business and financial condition.